nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 This application **provides in-depth data analysis** of the performance of your students in each assessment, giving you timely feedback on the pace and difficulty level of the module.

-Source Control is **optimised for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Source Control is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Source Control can help you track your students' performance faster than traditional GUI apps!

 This guide takes you through all the _latest features_ of Source Control.
 If you are a new user, this guide provides you